iSiMX/XrayR-script/README.md

-# XRayR
+# 一XRayR
 A Xray backend framework that can easily support many panels.

-一"An Xray-based backend framework supporting V2ray, Trojan, and Shadowsocks protocols.
-It is highly extensible and supports multi-panel integration."
+一An Xray-based backend framework supporting V2ray, Trojan, and Shadowsocks protocols.
+It is highly extensible and supports multi-panel integration.

 Find the source code here: [XrayRR/XrayR](https://github.com/iSiMX/XrayR)

-"If you are not sure about the script, you can test it in this sandbox before using it." ：https://killercoda.com/playgrounds/scenario/ubuntu
+If you are not sure about the script, you can test it in this sandbox before using it. ：https://killercoda.com/playgrounds/scenario/ubuntu

 一一一一一一一一一一一一
 # GitBook